 As the name suggests the option will let you selectively remove portions of a picture based on color patterns

-Adjacent to ‘Remove Background’ option you can find ‘Corrections’.
+Adjacent to the ‘Remove Background’ option you can find ‘Corrections’.
 Hit the drop-down and select the option that suits your picture best.
-You can sharpen, soften, and adjust the brightness of image for better on screen presentation.
+You can sharpen, soften, and adjust the brightness of the image for better on-screen presentation.

 You can apply different color effects to make your image/picture look more compelling.
 Options available are sepia tone, grayscale, and many more.

-The command located in the ‘Adjust’ group provides 23 special effects, such as pencil sketch, blurring, charcoal sketch, paint strokes, and others making picture appear to have been made from various mediums.
+The command located in the ‘Adjust’ group provides 23 special effects, such as pencil sketch, blurring, charcoal sketch, paint strokes, and others making the picture appear to have been made from various mediums.

-Users can manually resize images or pictures in the Word document using Compress feature.
+Users can manually resize images or pictures in the Word document using the Compress feature.
 When you press the option a dialog box appears displaying the following Compression options:

-- Apply only to this picture: Select whether you want to compress or modify selected pictures or all the pictures in document.
+- Apply only to this picture: Select whether you want to compress or modify selected pictures or all the pictures in the document.

 - Delete cropped areas of pictures: Removes the areas of images that you have cropped out.
 Cropped areas once removed cannot be retrieved.

 Click this button to set the image color, brightness, contrast back and another adjust tools.

 Were you already using them or was this new for you?